awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

-1. Sign in to the AWS Management Console\.

-1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.
+1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the left navigation pane, choose **Multi\-Region Access Points**\.

-1. Choose the Multi\-Region Access Point that you want to edit the policy for\.
+1. Choose the name of the Multi\-Region Access Point that you want to edit the policy for\.

 1. Choose the **Permissions** tab\.